 Want to Help Single Parent Families?

 Be the first person that our visitors or callers encounter.
 Your supportive listening and accurate referrals will create the sense of community that many say strengthens them the most when they visit the Centre.
-Twenty-five hours of training are offered over an eight week period for this position.
+Twenty-five hours of training are offered over a 10-week period for this position.
 A six month commitment to volunteer an average of half a day per week is requested.
+About the Training

 Make a concrete difference to struggling parents by accepting, sorting and displaying the toys, clothes and bread donated daily.
 Every month, 450 families stretch their budgets by using our free clothing and bread rooms, operated only by volunteers.